 What strata owners need to know

-Starting February 3, 2025, significant changes are coming to how strata managers must disclose information to strata owners.
+On February 3, 2025, significant changes commenced to how strata managers must disclose information to strata owners.
 These new requirements are designed to provide you with greater transparency and control over your strata scheme’s management.

 Before appointing a strata manager